SystemSpace/Compendium/compendium.rst

   The Key is the one usually tasked with missions related to removing/rebooting broken Systems, and evaluating them.
 However, she has become tired and wanted someone else to work together with, which became me.
   "The Key" is only one of many names given to them though, "Key" is only an inner name we refer to them as within Tsuki.
 Mainly because they're the "key" to the balance in Systemspace.
 Their most common name out there is "Gendatzu", from very old Synapsian.

+So Keys are basically System inspectors?
+  Yes, pretty much.

 Systems / Systemspace in General
 --------------------------------